kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribution_topics_base.md

 ### Triage a bug

 If a bug report has no comments from anyone other than the original reporter, the issue needs to be triaged.
 Triaging a bug involves taking the information provided by the reporter, and trying to reproduce it.
-Again, if you can't reproduce the problem, report what you have found as a comment on the ticket, and pick another ticket.
+If you can't reproduce the problem, report what you have found as a comment on the ticket, and pick another ticket.

 ### Fix a bug